shantanu-aggarwal/notesApp/README.md

 Step 5: Open http://localhost:8000/docs to test the apis

-Note: Admin user is automatical created at the first run of app.
+Note: Admin user is automatically created at the first run of app.
 User:admin, pass: admin

 API Explation: